uni-tue-kn/sfc-visualization/README.md

 The data is then visualized in the webapp as shown below:

 The visualization is sliced into three parts as well.
 The overlay network, the underlay network and the SFC representation.
 The visualization is interactive, leveraging links, tooltips and a reactive network graph representation.
+The visualization is always rendered on refreshing the page with the latest data from the database.
+Conveniently, a refresh button at each visualization part brings you back to a refreshed view without any selected items.

 Underlay Visualization: